How a Mobile App helped us find relevant Prior art in an invalidity search?

 As we were discussing the path to follow next, I recalled the experience I had with the app that day.
 Though the app was launched after the priority date, I reckoned there were possibilities that similar apps existed before 2013.
 I conveyed this information to the team and we started searching in detail about these apps.

-In the very early stages of the search, we figured that some networking sites like Brightkite, Foursquare, Facebook, Twitter, Yelp and Gowalla were working on location-based recommendation.
+In the very early stages of the search, we figured that some networking sites like Brightkite, Foursquare, Facebook, Twitter, Yelp and Gowalla were working on a location-based recommendation.
 We checked in detail the working of their recommendation algorithms through various research papers, although we did not get our hands on any solid prior art.
 However, while screening we figured that some features like “threshold or likelihood” of the user’s next location were present in their algorithm.

 Now, it is common knowledge that when it comes to social networking sites, everything is linked to another.
 While exploring these social sites, we figured that there were two apps: Waze and Google Now which existed before 2013 and were working on a similar algorithm, though the working of the same was not clear to us initially.
 So, we started exploring the details about these apps, but luck wasn’t in our favor.
 There was really less information about these apps on research papers, articles or any online publications – and whatever was available wasn’t significant enough to lead us to another clue.

 We decided to install these apps on our smartphones and train them to see whether they were working on the same algorithm.
-Initially, we tried to get the older version of these apps, from various APK sites like droid. informer, apkhere, apkmirror, zippyshare, uptodown and techzei.
+Initially, we tried to get the older version of these apps, from various APK sites like droid. informer, apkhere, apkmirror, zippyshare, uptodown, and techzei.
 Though we were able to get the APK files of older versions of these apps, these APK files were available mostly for the versions that were available after 2014.

-Unsure whether this strategy would reap any results yet wanting to figure the results of this experiment, we decided to install the latest version of these apps on our smartphones.
+Unsure whether this strategy would reap any results yet wanting to figure out the results of this experiment, we decided to install the latest version of these apps on our smartphones.
 To be on the safe side, we installed these apps on two smartphones – One of a fellow team member and another being mine.

 Every day, we trained these apps by providing different test situations – We started visiting different places at different times; Similarly, for office, we tried to reach office every day at the same time, to see whether these apps would recommend my next location after confirming some threshold.